Tour Details

 Highlights:

-What’s Included:
+What Included:

 Extras or Not Included in the Trip Package:

-Single Room & Tent Surcharge: $400.00 Can
+Single Room & Tent Surcharge: $480.00 Can

 Trip Expectation:

-Active eleven day adventure holiday.
+Active Fifteen day adventure holiday.
 Although trip leaders/guides will teach and practice all required canoeing skills It is recommended that participants have some previous paddling or canoe experience.
 Participants will be required to carry in their boats all the necessary provisions and equipment over the 8 day period of the canoe trip.

-For more Information:
+For More Information:

 Itinerary